bart747/bart747/_posts/2015-11-19-maintainable-ui.md

 You also can’t solve problems in theory only, without prototyping.
 So make your life easier and build things that are easy to edit.

-Here are some examples of SASS based solutions that you can use to make UI more maintainable and themable.
+Here are some examples of SASS based solutions that you can use to make UI more maintainable and “themable”.

 ## Variables